 Fact: Suicide is about experiencing extreme unbearable amounts of psychological pain.
-Many people living with mental health challenge do not have thoughts of suicide and not all people who take their own life have a mental health challenge
+Many people living with mental health condition do not have thoughts of suicide and not all people who take their own life have a mental health condition

 Myth: Most deaths by suicide happen suddenly and without warning.

 Fact: The majority of deaths by suicide have warning signs, either verbal or behavioural.

 Myth: Someone who is suicidal is determined to die.

 Fact: Most people thinking of suicide are ambivalent: part of them wants to die but part of them wants to live.

 Myth: People who talk about suicide don’t do it.

 Fact: People talking about suicide are reaching out for help or support